dwyl/technical-glossary/README.md

 names (and other internet resources).
 The directory stores already registered domain names along with their corresponding IP addresses.

+**Hexadecimal** - Uses 16 different symbols.
+"0"-"9" to represent the values 0 to 9 and "A"-"F" ("a"-"f" is acceptable too) to represent the values 10 to 15.
+It's common to use hexadecimals when working in CSS to assign colors to your elements (ex: #000000 is black).

 **Hoisting** - Hoisting is JavaScript's default behaviour of moving `var` declarations to the top of the current **scope**  when your code is run.
 What this means is that whatever line your write a `var` declaration on e.g. `var x;`,